 Our hands-on history boxes are programs designed to immerse students in one particular period of Virginia history.
 The boxes include replicas of artifacts, manuscripts, and images for students to touch and examine up close.
-These programs take place in The Story of Virginia galleries.
-Teachers may request a hands-on history box as a supplement to their SOL tour.

 By learning about Pocahontas and the roles of men, women, and children in Powhatan communities, students will gain a better understanding of the lives of Virginia’s original inhabitants.
 Students will investigate animal pelts, pottery shards, stone tools, and other objects to bring the experiences of the Powhatan people to life.